DapperBenji/YellowCloud/README.md

 - Fixed darkmode padding issue.
 - Optimized files with minified versions.
 - Optimized initializing load time for changes.
 This should fix some of the track wave scaling issues.
-- Made a [https://dapperbenji.com/scenhancer][dedicated website] for SCE.
+- Made a [https://dapperbenji.com/scenhancer](dedicated website) for SCE.

+### Version 3.3 ###
+- Minor changes to the grid view mode
+- Updated darkmode chromecast icon
+- Hotfix to patch filter bugs